gssi/emf_workflow_project/README.md

 ### 4. Document generation
 <p align="justify">
 Document generation is an automation task that can be traced back to code generation since transformations and code generation, in particular, can generate any string or format.
-Indeed, code generation is also called <b>{Model to Text</b>b> transformations.
+Indeed, code generation is also called <b>{Model to Text</b> transformations.
 In the MDE ecosystems, we can implement document generation in multiple ways and using multiple languages and tools.
 Usually, EMF Acceleo or EGL can, as in the previous point, generate documents exactly as we have generated the source code.
 What changes, in this case, is the format of the generated artifact that it must conform to the technical space.
 </p>
 <img src="https://github.com/gssi/emf_workflow_project/blob/main/figures/egl_transformation_2.png" >
 <p align="center"> Fig.6.
 EMF Document Generation</p>

 ### 5. Interaction with external services
 <p align="justify">
 To automate the sending of emails to the guest, EOL allows the creation of objects of the underlying programming environment using native types.
-For instance,  the EOL excerpt in Fig.~\ref{fig:eol-email-service}  uses an external service to send an email via Java.
+For instance,  the EOL excerpt in Fig.7.  uses an external service to send an email via Java.
 Lines 3 and 4 refer to the Java class used for sending emails.
 This class provides a basic configuration for SMTP host, port, etc. More details can be seen at the following <a href="https://tinyurl.com/3mjmw5sn">link</a>.
 This Java class requires the insertion of a username and a password to start sending emails.
-Once set, the <b><i>sendMail</i></b> method (line 6) builds the email by inserting the recipient's email address and defining the mail's subject and message body, which is pre-built in the same way as seen in Fig.~\ref{fig:egl-document-generation}.
+Once set, the <b><i>sendMail</i></b> method (line 6) builds the email by inserting the recipient's email address and defining the mail's subject and message body, which is pre-built in the same way as seen in Fig.6.
 Implementation details can also be seen at this <a href="https://tinyurl.com/3u84frah">address</a>.
 </p>
 <img src="https://github.com/gssi/emf_workflow_project/blob/main/figures/EOL_mail_service.png" >
 <p align="center"> Fig.7.
 EOL - Calling External Service for Sending Emails</p>

 ### 6. Workflow automation in Epsilon
 <p align="justify">
 When all these artifacts have been developed, model management activities must be combined together to form the entire workflow.
 The Epsilon framework provides a set of Apache <a href="https://ant.apache.org/">ANT</a> tasks for assembling multi-step automated build processes.
-An excerpt of the ANT script is reported in Fig.~\ref{fig:ant_workflow}.
+An excerpt of the ANT script is reported in Fig.8.
 </p>
 <img src="https://github.com/gssi/emf_workflow_project/blob/main/figures/ANT_workflow.png">
 <p align="center"> Fig.8.
 Excerpt of workflow automation with ANT</p>